-Processing will use the Rock Creek Mill, which was optioned by the Company in October 2015.
+Processing will use the Rock Creek Mill.
 The plant will operate initially at an average throughput of 7,650 tpd and expanding to 15,300 tpd by year 5, producing gold and silver doré on site.
 The process plant includes the following key design criteria: